stephaneVercouillieBMID/slate/source/index.html.md

   <li>JWKSet URL</li>
 </ul>

-The sandox Discovery Document for itsme® services may be retrieved from:[https://e2emerchant.itsme.be/oidc/.well-known/openid-configuration](https://e2emerchant.itsme.be/oidc/.well-known/openid-configuration).
+The Discovery document for itsme® services may be retrieved from: <a href="https://merchant.itsme.be/oidc/.well-known/openid-configuration" target="blank">https://merchant.itsme.be/oidc/.well-known/openid-configuration</a>.

-<aside class="notice">The key-value pairs that MUST be used to integrate itsme® in production can be redeemed from <a href="https://merchant.itsme.be/oidc/.well-known/openid-configuration" target="blank">https://merchant.itsme.be/oidc/.well-known/openid-configuration</a>.
+<aside class="notice">The key-value pairs that MUST be used to integrate itsme® with our test environment can be redeemed from <a href="https://e2emerchant.itsme.be/oidc/.well-known/openid-configuration" target="blank">https://e2emerchant.itsme.be/oidc/.well-known/openid-configuration</a>.
 </aside>